-Based on this, it is estimated, within reason, that the available funding from Federal, State and current TIA revenue will total \$869,156,377.68.
-Of these revenues, based on the same historical documents, 60% of funding was allocated to capital projects and 40% of funding was allocated to maintenance.
-It is estimated that state and federal highway capital expenditures will total \$\$601,850,461.00 while operating, and maintenance expenditures will total \$\$267,305,916.68.
-The total amount of TIA that is committed to the MPO area over the next ten years has been added in with the capital and maintenance costs.
-Transit costs will total \$135,142,990.04; this includes implementation, capital and operating costs of an urban public transit system through the year 2045, as well as the operations and capital costs of the existing rural public transit systems.
-With transit revenue included, the total revenue for the Vision2045 Metropolitan Transportation Plan is \$1,004,299,367.72.
+Of the total revenues (committed TIA funds for capacity and maintenance projects in the MPO area over the next ten years is included), 62% of funding was allocated to capital projects and 40% of funding was allocated to maintenance and transit.
+It is estimated that state, federal, and TIA highway capital expenditures will total \$587,209,326.39 while operating and maintenance expenditures will total \$235,408,509.48.
+Transit costs will total \$139,183,913.14; this includes implementation, capital and operating costs of an urban public transit system through the year 2045, as well as the operations and capital costs of the existing rural public transit systems.
+With transit revenue included, the total revenue for the Vision2045 Metropolitan Transportation Plan is nearly \$1,000,000,000.